XIEXurong/kaldi/README.md

 This is originally proposed in the paper:
 	Xurong Xie, Xunying Liu, Tan Lee, Shoukang Hu, & Lan Wang (2019, May).
 BLHUC: Bayesian learning of hidden unit contributions for deep neural network speaker adaptation.
 In IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 5711-5715).

-The codes and scripts of the LHUC based adaptation techniques on end-to-end LF-MMI models are released, which are proposed in the paper:
+The codes and scripts of the LHUC based adaptation techniques on end-to-end LF-MMI models are released (more clear scripts willed be released later), which are proposed in the paper:
 	Xurong Xie, Xunying Liu, Hui Chen, Hongan Wang (2023).
 "Unsupervised model-based speaker adaptation of end-to-end lattice-free MMI model for speech recognition."
 Accepted by ICASSP 2023.

 The codes are mainly based on src/nnet3, please find the running examples in egs/swbd/s5c.